LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### How can I back up my installation?
 To back up your Lychee installation you need to perform the following steps:

-1. Create a copy of at least the following parts of the Lychee directory tree (e.g., `/var/www/html/Lychee`):
+* 1 &mdash; Create a copy of at least the following parts of the Lychee directory tree (e.g., `/var/www/html/Lychee`):
 ```
 .env
 public/dist/user.css
 public/uploads/
 ```
-2. Dump the Lychee database to a file.
+* 2 &mdash; Dump the Lychee database to a file.
 E.g., if you are using MySQL, run:
 ```
 mysqldump -u user -ppassword --databases lychee_database > lychee_backup.sql
 ```